jacobwachspress/locality-splitting/README.md

 Options are provided to ignore zero-population regions and to calculate symmetric splitting scores.

-A description of the metrics (with formulas) can be found in this [whitepaper](https://cdt.org/wp-content/uploads/2021/11/2021-11-04-Locality-splitting-report-final.pdf).
+A description of the metrics (with formulas) can be found in the report, linked above.

 ## Installation
 If using pip, do `pip install locality-splitting`